evenfound/even-cpp/r-score-demo/README.md

 ### On Windows:

-The even-boffin on Windows is 64 bits only; 32-bit Windows builds are not officially supported anymore.
+The r-score-demo on Windows is 64 bits only; 32-bit Windows builds are not officially supported anymore.

 1. Install [MSYS2](https://www.msys2.org/), follow the instructions on that page on how to update system and packages to the latest versions